ronen-halevy/ronen-halevy.github.io/_posts/2021-11-10-batch-normalization.md

+The goal to perform data normalization is to all input features to a common scale - mean 0 and varianc 1.
 Normalizing input data can considerably accelatrate training rate.
-Keras implements Batch Normalization follows the scheme described in this [paper](https://arxiv.org/abs/1502.03167).
+This post follows a [paper](https://arxiv.org/abs/1502.03167) by Ioffe and Szegedy which BatchNormalization API is based on.
 Let's review the details.

 ## The Algorithm

-Normalization is required not just at the input layer but also before each of the hidden layers.
-Normalize is commonly taken at each of the network's layers.
+It is evident that nNormalization is required not just before the first input layer, but also before each hidden layers which follow.
+To start with, Eq.
+1 presents the straight forward normalization formula.

-For layers with a d-dimensional input \\(x=(x^{(1)}....x^{(d)})\\), normalization is calculated per each dimension, as shown in Eq.
-1:
+Regarding the indices \\(i\\) and \\(k\\) - input example \\(x=(x^{(1)}....x^{(d)})\\) has d dimenssions (e.g. an image with d pixels).
+Minibatch holds m examples.

 ### Eq.
 1: Normalization